 In light of the challenges described thus far, the future of pastoralism in Kenya - just as in Ethiopia - is uncertain.
 The ability to which pastoralists, as households and as communities, can respond to climatic and other 'shocks and stresses', and can adapt to and anticipate change - in other words, to be 'resilient' - depends on multiple factors, not least their ability to maintain mobility.
-Facing increasing restrictions in access to key resources, and at the same time showing a desire to access education, or with new livelihood opportunities opening up, the trend of some 'moving out' (Lind et al., 2016) of pastoralism is likely to continue.354 A cross-section of informants stressed, nonetheless, that pastoralists have always adapted to change, and will continue to innovate355 - reflective of the 'modern, mobile and green' discourse identified in earlier chapters.
-According to a private-sector consultant: "You have a more educated, more aware, more connected with the outside world, group, so they can actually enhance livestock development, using modern methods...which tells us that some people will do ok."356 Similarly, one international researcher reflected that:
+Facing increasing restrictions in access to key resources, and at the same time showing a desire to access education, or with new livelihood opportunities opening up, the trend of some 'moving out' (Lind et al., 2016) of pastoralism is likely to continue.
+A cross-section of informants stressed, nonetheless, that pastoralists have always adapted to change, and will continue to innovate horizonetheless, that pastoralists have always adapted to change, and will continue to innovate private-sector consultant: "You have a more educated, more aware, more connected with the outside world, group, so they can actually enhance livestock development, using modern methods...which tells us that some people will do ok."
+Similarly, one international researcher reflected that: